White police officer cleared of charges in Wisconsin shooting of Jacob Blake | Law-Order

 White police officer cleared of charges in Wisconsin shooting of Jacob Blake

-Prosecutors on Tuesday cleared a white police officer in the Aug.
-23 shooting of Black man Jacob Blake in Kenosha, Wisconsin, an incident that touched off deadly street protests and inflamed racial tensions in the United States.
-Kenosha County District Attorney Michael Graveley found police officer Rusten Sheskey acted in self-defense while shooting Blake seven times at close range, saying Blake was armed with a knife and had resisted arrest, withstanding multiple Taser shots.
+Wisconsin prosecutors on Tuesday cleared a white police officer of criminal charges in the shooting a Black man from behind in the presence of his young children, leaving him paralyzed and triggering deadly protests that inflamed racial tensions.
+Kenosha County District Attorney Michael Graveley found officer Rusten Sheskey acted in self-defense while responding to a domestic dispute last Aug.
+23 and shooting Jacob Blake seven times at close range, saying Blake was armed with a knife and had resisted arrest, withstanding multiple Taser shots.

 The decision against prosecuting Sheskey or the two other officers on the scene could incite more demonstrations, which have frequently broken out in the United States in recent years after police have been cleared of wrongdoing in shootings of African Americans.
-Central Kenosha was empty of shoppers and pedestrians as the announcement was made, as most storefronts were boarded up in recent days in anticipation of more unrest.
+Lawyers for Blake said the officer should have been charged with attempted homicide and called on people to advocate for racial justice and police reform.

+After the sun set and the temperature dipped below freezing, Kenosha's business districts were largely empty with many storefronts boarded up in anticipation of violence.
+"People are definitely on edge still," said Jon Zamora, 30, as he boarded up a storefront in Kenosha, a city of 100,000 people between Milwaukee and Chicago.

 Blake refused police commands to drop the knife, which Graveley said gave Sheskey the right to self-defense.
-"It is absolutely incontrovertible that Jacob Blake was armed with a knife during this encounter," Graveley said, adding that Blake admitted several times to investigators he had the knife.
+As Sheskey made a final attempt to make an arrest, Blake turned and thrust the knife toward Sheskey, an act blocked on the video by the car door and another officer, investigators said.
+"It is absolutely incontrovertible that Jacob Blake was armed with a knife during this encounter," Graveley said.

-The prosecutor called the incident a tragedy for all those involved.
-Blake, who was shot in the presence of three young sons, was paralyzed from the waist down.

-"We are immensely disappointed and feel this decision failed not only Jacob and his family but the community that protested and demanded justice," Blake's lawyer, Ben Crump, said on Twitter.
-"Our work is not done and hope is not lost.
-We must broaden the fight for justice on behalf of Jacob Blake and the countless other Black victims of racial injustice and police brutality," said Crump, who has represented other African Americans in high-profile civil rights cases.
+SEVEN SHOTS Sheskey fired seven times until Blake dropped the knife, a justified number and in accordance with police training, said former Madison Police Chief Noble Wray, who had been named by the Wisconsin Department of Justice to review the investigation.

+Wray, who is Black, said he recognized the history of racism in the criminal justice system but the decision not to prosecute was grounded in the facts.
+"It has been a stressful endeavor to be involved in policing for 37 years and to be an African American male.
+And I feel it in the worst way.
+That's why this is so difficult, but I was not going to step back from it," Wray said.

 At the height of those protests, teenager Kyle Rittenhouse opened fire with a Smith & Wesson M&P 15 rifle, killing two men and wounding another.
 Rittenhouse, now 18, was charged with first-degree reckless homicide and five other criminal counts.
 Earlier on Tuesday, Rittenhouse pleaded not guilty to all counts in an appearance by video in Kenosha County Circuit Court.